So, you’re looking for an efficient set of tools to automate and integrate your Accounting, HR, Payroll, and other needs of your business?

-Business Management Software Options
+Business Management Software is the answer!

-» Sage 50 (formerly Peachtree)
+- Sage 50 (formerly Peachtree)

-Small to Mid-sized Businesses
+Small to Mid-Sized Businesses

 Traditional deployment is considered on-premise.
 On-premise software is typically purchased upfront and installed on in-house servers.
 Businesses can also choose to have this software hosted, an option that uses someone else’s offsite hardware that is accessed from the office.

 On-Premise vs. SaaS: Pros and Cons